-It wasn’t so long ago when your only banking option was the local branch in your hometown.
-Thankfully, online banks have come a long way and can give you fantastic service, lower fees, and higher interest rates than what you’d see with traditional banking.
+It wasn’t long ago when your only banking option was your local hometown branch.
+Thankfully, online banks have come a long way and can provide fantastic service, lower fees, and higher interest rates than what you’d see with traditional banking.

-Most have an array of financial products to pick from and can offer everything from the checking and savings accounts you’d expect to money market accounts and CDs, too.
+Most have an array of financial products to pick from, offering everything from the checking and savings accounts you’d expect to money market accounts and CDs, too.

 But new online banks are popping up all the time, and that can be overwhelming.
 With so many available, how do you know which online bank is right for you?